8.8 Expectorants

 Mechanism of Action

-Expectorants such as guaifenesin, reduce the viscosity of tenacious secretions by irritating the gastric vagal receptors that stimulate respiratory tract fluid, thus increasing the volume and decreasing the viscosity of respiratory tract secretions.
+Expectorants such as guaifenesin, reduce the viscosity of tenacious secretions by irritating the gastric vagal receptors that stimulate respiratory tract fluid and also increase the hydration of respiratory secretions.
+This results in decreasing the viscosity of respiratory tract secretions and facilitating mucous clearance.

 Indication for Use